Peter Frampton Is Still Coming Alive — Here’s What the ’70s Guitar God Is Doing Today

 Photo by Keystone Colour/Getty Images

 A childhood friend of David Bowie, Frampton was born in 1950 and grew up in Kent, UK.
-He was something of rock ‘n’ roll prodigy, and began forming bands at age 12.
+He was something of a rock ‘n’ roll prodigy, and began forming bands at age 12.
 By 14, he was playing with a working rock band called Moon’s Train, who were successful enough to be managed by the Rolling Stones‘ Bill Wyman.

 By 16, he joined the Herd as lead singer and guitarist; the band had some UK hits and toured opening for the Jimi Hendrix Experience.
-But Frampton was singled out by the press at the breakout star of the group, and treated as a handsome teen idol — a situation that frustrated him, and led him to exit the group in 1968.
+But Frampton was singled out by the press as the breakout star of the group, and treated as a handsome teen idol — a situation that frustrated him, and led him to exit the group in 1968.

 In that same year, Steve Marriott of the Small Faces made plans to have Frampton join the band; he appeared on stage with the Small Faces at a few gigs, but ultimately, Ronnie Lane and Ian McLagan vetoed the idea.
 Marriott’s enthusiasm for helping Frampton played a role in the Small Faces’ demise; when that band broke up, Marriott and Frampton formed Humble Pie, one of the first rock ‘n’ roll super groups.